awslabs/sockeye/tutorials/wmt/README.md

 ```

 Internally Sockeye will run each one of the models and combine the predictions.
-If all the models are the same you will of course get the some predictions at the expense of running the same model
+If all the models are the same you will of course get the same predictions at the expense of running the same model
 multiple times.
 However, the point is mainly to show how one would run an ensemble model.